Wangpeiyi9979/HCL-Text2AMR/amr-evaluation/README.md

 # NOTE
-This Project is dirctely from https://github.com/mdtux89/amr-evaluation. we modify the ```evaluation.sh``` to compute the smatch score using [smatch.py](https://github.com/snowblink14/smatch/tree/v1.0.4).
+This project is from https://github.com/mdtux89/amr-evaluation. we modify the ```evaluation.sh``` to compute the smatch score using [smatch.py](https://github.com/snowblink14/smatch/tree/v1.0.4).
 In our paper, we report the results achieved by the ORIGIN [amr-evaluation](https://github.com/mdtux89/amr-evaluation)